Package Leaflet: Information for the User

 Warnings and precautions

-Consult your doctor, pharmacist or nurse before starting to use Ganirelix Gedeon Richter.
+Consult your doctor, pharmacist or nurse before starting treatment with Ganirelix Gedeon Richter.

 Allergic reactions

 If you have an active allergy, inform your doctor.
 Your doctor will decide, depending on the severity, if additional controls are needed during treatment.
-Cases of allergic reactions, even after the first dose, have been observed.
+Allergic reactions have been observed, even after the first dose.

-Generalized and localized allergic reactions, including hives (urticaria), facial swelling, lip, tongue, and/or throat swelling that may cause difficulty breathing and/or swallowing (angioedema and/or anaphylaxis) (see also section 4).
-If you have an allergic reaction, stop using Ganirelix Gedeon Richter and seek medical assistance immediately.
+Allergic reactions, both generalized and localized, have been reported, including hives (urticaria), swelling of the face, lips, tongue and/or throat that can cause difficulty breathing and/or swallowing (angioedema and/or anaphylaxis) (see also section 4).
+If you have an allergic reaction, stop using Ganirelix Gedeon Richter and seek medical attention immediately.

 Ovarian Hyperstimulation Syndrome (OHSS)

-During or after hormonal stimulation of the ovaries, Ovarian Hyperstimulation Syndrome (OHSS) may develop.
+During or after hormonal stimulation of the ovaries, Ovarian Hyperstimulation Syndrome may develop.
 This syndrome is related to the gonadotropin stimulation procedure.
-We recommend that you read the prospectus of the gonadotropin medication that you have been prescribed.
+We recommend that you read the package leaflet of the gonadotropin medicine that you have been prescribed.

 Multiple births or birth defects

 The incidence of congenital malformations after the use of assisted reproduction techniques may be slightly higher than after spontaneous conceptions.
-This slightly higher incidence is considered to be related to the characteristics of patients undergoing fertility treatments (e.g., age of the woman, semen characteristics) and the higher incidence of multiple pregnancies registered after the use of assisted reproduction techniques.
-The incidence of congenital malformations after the use of Ganirelix in assisted reproduction techniques is not different from the incidence with the use of other GnRH analogs in assisted reproduction techniques.
+This slightly higher incidence is considered to be related to the characteristics of patients undergoing fertility treatments (e.g., woman's age, semen characteristics) and to the higher incidence of multiple pregnancies recorded after the use of assisted reproduction techniques.
+The incidence of congenital malformations after the use of assisted reproduction techniques with ganirelix is not different from the incidence with the use of other GnRH analogues in assisted reproduction techniques.

 Pregnancy complications

-There is a slight increase in the risk of an ectopic pregnancy in women with damaged fallopian tubes.
+There is a slight increase in the risk of an ectopic pregnancy (a pregnancy outside the uterus) in women with damaged Fallopian tubes.

 Women weighing less than 50 kg or more than 90 kg